-With newspapers closing every other week, it seems, and accusations of “fake news” and biased reporting thrown about by those who don’t like what they’re reading, a visit to the Newseum takes on not just added poignancy, but may raise feelings of alarm.
-That’s because at the core of this entertaining yet erudite enterprise there’s an important message: that journalism is an integral part not just of democracy, but of civilization itself.
+With newspapers closing every other week, it seems, and accusations of “fake news” and biased reporting thrown about by those who don’t like what they’re reading, a visit to the Newseum takes on not just added poignancy, but perhaps a sense of alarm.
+That’s because at the core of this entertaining yet erudite enterprise there’s an important message: The Fourth Estate is an integral part not just of democracy, but of civilization itself.
 (Lest there be any doubt, The Washington Post felt compelled in 2017 to add the motto “Democracy Dies in Darkness” to run beneath the name of the newspaper on its front page.)
-The museum makes its case in a much less heavy-handed way than I just have, while at the same time acknowledging the myriad of ways that journalists can screw up!
+The museum makes its case in a much less heavy-handed way than I just have, while at the same time acknowledging the myriad ways that journalists can screw up!
 In a town of absorbing museums, this one more than holds its own.

-The seven-level museum has 15 galleries highlighting subjects from ethics in journalism to Pulitzer Prize photographs, 15 theaters, 130 interactive game stations, and two broadcast studios, including one that has the real-life Capitol as its backdrop.
-When you enter, staff usually directs you to the lower level to watch orientation films.
-I’d say that you can skip the 4-minute introductory film and head instead to the theater showing the 8-minute What’s News?, a topical film that explores the boundaries of journalism.
+The seven-level museum has 15 galleries highlighting subjects from ethics in journalism to Pulitzer Prize photographs, 15 theaters, 130 interactive game stations, and two state-of-the-art broadcast studios, including one that has the real-life Capitol as its backdrop.
+When you enter, staff usually direct you to the lower level to watch orientation films.
+I say skip the 4-minute introductory film and head instead to the theater showing the 8-minute What’s News?, a topical film that explores the boundaries of journalism.
 Also on this level is the Berlin Wall exhibit, which includes eight 12-foot-high concrete sections of the original wall and an East German guard tower.
-Future crime reporters might want to tour the FBI exhibit’s display of artifacts related to big-name cases from the past 100 years.
+Future crime reporters should tour the FBI exhibit’s display of artifacts related to big-name cases from the past 100 years.

 From here, take the glass elevator to the sixth floor and stroll the outdoor terrace to admire the view of Pennsylvania Avenue and the Capitol (great photo op).
-If you have time, peruse the timeline that’s posted along the length of this promenade, tracing the history of events that took place up and down the avenue.
+If you have time, peruse the timeline that’s posted along the length of this promenade, tracing the history of events that took place along the avenue.

-Now walk down the stairs to level five to explore the Putnam Great Books Gallery, whose interactive touch screens allow you to view pages of the Magna Carta, the Federalist Papers, and other cornerstone works on freedom.
-The History Gallery serves up 5 centuries of journalism and more than 300 historic front pages.
+Now walk down the stairs to level five to explore the History Gallery, which serves up 5 centuries of journalism and more than 300 historic front pages.
 The 100-foot-wide video wall plays original programming and breaking news throughout the day.